rafaelpadilla/Object-Detection-Metrics/samples/sample_1/README.md

 ```
 Don't forget to put the content of the folder `\lib` in the same folder of your code.

 All bounding boxes (detected and ground truth) are represented by objects of the class `BoundingBox`.
-Each bounding box must be created using the constructor.
+Each bounding box is created using the constructor.
 Use the parameter `bbType` to identify if the box is a ground truth or a detected one.
 The parameter `imageName` determines the image that the box belongs to.
 All the parameters used to create the object are:

 * `imageName`: String representing the image name.
 * `classId`: String value representing class id (e.g. 'house', 'dog', 'person')